-Once Medicare approves a study you want to be in, someone who works on the study contacts you.
+Once Medicare approves a study you want to be in, and you express interest, someone who works on the study contacts you.
 That person tells you about the study and finds out if you qualify to be in it.
 You can be in the study as long as you meet the required conditions.
 You must understand and accept what you must do in the study.